 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
+Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 - It will be harder to find award seats during school holidays, bank holidays and other special occasions such as religious holidays where demand is significantly higher.

 - While this article focuses on long-haul routes, in my hundreds of searches I’ve consistently noticed more Club Europe (business) availability than Euro Traveller (economy) availability using Avios.
-I’ve found the opposite for mid- and long-haul routes — there’s more World Traveller and World Traveller Plus (where operated) availability for Avios redemptions than Club World or first (where operated).
+I’ve found the opposite for mid and long-haul routes — there’s more World Traveller and World Traveller Plus (where operated) availability for Avios redemptions than Club World or first (where operated).

-- For destinations with multiple short-haul frequencies each day operated by British Airways, I’ve found the least desirable flights of the day have the best availability.
+- For destinations with multiple short-haul frequencies each day operated by British Airways, I’ve found that the least desirable flights of the day have the best availability.
 For example, for popular European weekend city breaks there may be no seats available on the convenient 6 p.m.
 Sunday flight back to the UK, while the undesirable 6 a.m.
 Sunday flight may have plenty of Avios seats available.

 Now onto some of the easiest and most difficult destinations.
 While not scientific, I search dozens of destinations on BA.com every week both for personal and TPG travel, and these are my experiences.
-I did a number of additional searches for the purpose of this article to double check.
+I did a number of additional searches for the purpose of this article to double-check.

 This is my personal experience and yours may differ depending on the number of seats, dates, class of service and how far in advance you are searching.
-I’ve kept this to flights operated by British Airways as there are thousands of routes operated by partner airlines that would be nearly impossible to search every single one.
+I’ve kept this to flights operated by British Airways as there are thousands of routes operated by partner airlines and it would be nearly impossible to search every single one.

 Seychelles (SEZ), Mauritius (MRU) and Maldives (MLE): Honeymoons are often planned well in advance, so award seats are snapped up quickly.
 These luxury island destinations are true once-in-a-lifetime trips, so can be very hard to find reward seats for a pair to travel on Avios.

 Los Angeles (LAX), San Fransisco (SFO), Tokyo (NRT and HND) and Singapore (SIN): These are cities I would describe as being both premium business and leisure destinations.
-This means there is healthy demand for cash fares, so less incentive to release seats for Avios redemptions — especially at the last minute.
+This means there is a healthy demand for cash fares, so less incentive to release seats for Avios redemptions — especially at the last minute.
 In my dozens of searches, I’ve rarely seen premium seats available to these cities.

-New York (JFK and EWR): I am consistently surprised how good the availability to NYC is in every class.
+New York (JFK and EWR): I am consistently surprised by how good the availability to NYC is in every class.
 There are more than a dozen flights per day between London and New York, which is a huge amount of capacity.
 I’ve often seen eight or more Club World seats on the same flight a week in advance.
 Plus, now that BA is flying its Club Suite on the route, you could luck out.